Elisbrown/HEALHUBHEALTH/README.md

 ## Project Description

-HealHub Health is a website that provides information about [insert brief description of the website's purpose based on [invalid URL removed]].
+HealHub Health is a website that provides information about mental health.

 This frontend codebase is built with [list the main technologies used, e.g., HTML, CSS, JavaScript and Bootstrap 5,3 ].